Event Collaboration And Event Sourcing

 Event Streaming

 Where do Domain Events originate?
 In a service, the state of a business object changes.
 The service persists this state change internally.
 If it deems the state change relevant beyond its internal context, it informs the interested outside world that the change has occurred.
 For this purpose, an event is published on a message bus.
-The technology that has become established for this is called “Log-based Message Bus”, the best-known representative being Apache Kafka.
+The technology that has become established for this is called “Log-based Message Broker”, the best-known representative being Apache Kafka.
 During operation, this results in a continuous stream of events to which other services can subscribe.
 The architecture pattern in which communication is based on publishing and subscribing to these streams is accordingly called “Event Streaming”.

 👉 Definition: Event Streaming